alexus85/magicbox.js/README.md

 ### Note
-*( The code may be a little bit messy at this moment, but I will do my best to make the code as clean as possible and also re-structure it to follow the jQuery-UI "standard" widget design )*
+*( The code may be a little bit messy at this moment, but I will do my best to make the code as clean as possible and also re-structure it to follow the jQuery-UI "standard" widget concept )*

 ### TODO List:
 * **widget.Inventory**